elst0547/Zhang_CSCI2270_FinalProject/README.md

 [Shunting-yard algorithm](http://en.wikipedia.org/wiki/Shunting-yard_algorithm)
 ####**How	to	Run**
+Follwing is the specific instructions using terminal(command line tools)
-There's a test file named main.cpp.
-Download all the files to the same directory and compile all the files.
+1. Download __all__ the files to a directory
+2. Open your terminal(powershell or commandline)
+3. Change the current directory to the project folder
+4. Enter this command into the terminal(You need a GNU make to do this but it is usually installed already.

+    make

+Or you can do this

+    g++ -std=c++11 main.cpp Zcal.cpp RPolish.cpp
+5. Run the executable!

+    ./a.out

 The executable would ask you to input an expression and would print out the result of that expression automatically.

-    g++ -std=c++11 main.cpp Zcal.cpp RPolish.cpp  // this is an example for g++

 ####**Some examples**####